Experimental mathematics: Plausible but false examples

-The two sides of this expression actually differ after the 42nd decimal place.
+The two sides of this expression actually differ after the 42nd decimal place; the left-hand side is smaller by approximately 7.4e-43.

 Another example is that the maximum height (maximum absolute value of coefficients) of all the factors of x^{n} − 1 appears to be the same as the height of the nth cyclotomic polynomial.
 This was shown by computer to be true for n < 10000 and was expected to be true for all n.
 However, a larger computer search showed that this equality fails to hold for n = 14235, when the height of the nth cyclotomic polynomial is 2, but maximum height of the factors is 3.

 Practitioners

 The following mathematicians and computer scientists have made significant contributions to the field of experimental mathematics: